 Availability of financial information regarding the College may be requested from the Chief Financial Officer.

 Statement of Ownership

-Rasmussen College - Fargo/Moorhead is a private college and is a wholly owned subsidiary of Rasmussen College, Inc., a private corporation incorporated under the laws of the State of Delaware.
+Rasmussen College - Moorhead is a wholly owned subsidiary of Aakers, Inc., a private corporation incorporated under the laws of the State of Delaware.

-4012 19th Avenue Southwest Fargo, ND 58103-9831 (701) 277-3889
+4012 19th Avenue Southwest Fargo, ND 58103-9831 (701) 277-3889 Corporate Officers:

-Corporate Officers: